Loudness in mastering – part 2(Letto 177 volte)

 -1 dBTP

-instead became the standard for the maximum peak of the audio programme, thus providing ample margins to prevent any risk of clipping.
+Instead, it became the standard for the maximum peak of the audio programme, thus ensuring ample margins to prevent any risk of clipping.

-Soon the standard became rule of lawbut obliging only operators of the broadcasting.
+Soon the standard became statutory provision, but only obliging operators in this regard. broadcasting.

-L'record industryInstead, he responded by turning 'a deaf ear' as no producer would want to release phonographic products that sound 'lower' than those of competitors.
+L'recording industry, However, he turned a deaf ear to this suggestion, as no producer would want to release recordings that sound “lower” than those of their competitors.

 The streaming revolution

-A new element was therefore needed, so decisive as to dissuade thephonographic industry from continuing with the loudness war.
+A new element was therefore needed, one so decisive that it would dissuade the’recording industry from continuing with the loudness war.

-The opportunity came with the spread of the streaming platformsphenomenon, a phenomenon that already in 2019 reached widespread distribution worldwide, and thus enormous power in determining the 'de facto' imposition of a standard
+The opportunity arose with the spread of streaming platforms, a phenomenon that had already spread worldwide in 2019, and therefore had enormous power in determining the “de facto” imposition of a standard.

-Le streaming platformsin order to ensure extreme homogeneity in the field of audio reproduction, they must be able to reproduce every genre of music correctly enough, from the most rarefied and delicate classical music to the densest and most intense heavy metal.
+Le streaming platforms, in order to ensure extreme homogeneity In terms of audio reproduction, they must be able to reproduce every musical genre sufficiently well, from the most rarefied and delicate classical music to the densest and most intense heavy metal.

-• a sufficiently constant perceived average listening volume for all the tracks in their 'catalogue', although these volumes are extremely heterogeneous
+• a sufficiently constant average perceived listening volume for all tracks in their “catalogue”, even though these volumes are extremely heterogeneous

-• an acceptable dynamic range in order to sufficiently respect musical expressiveness
+• an acceptable dynamic range, for the purposes of sufficient respect for musical expressiveness

 • distortion-free sound

-This has favoured the 'de facto' imposition of certain loudness standards with very similar values, but currently not identical for all platforms.
+This has led to the “de facto” imposition of certain loudness standard with very similar values, but not identical for all platforms at present.

-Whatever the loudness original pieces of music in the streaming platformsthey will always suffer some automatic control processes and, if they do not meet the standard criteria imposed by the specific streaming platform, will be automatically processed in order to make them suitable for the required loudness values.
+Whatever the loudness original of the musical pieces featured in the streaming platforms, they will always suffer some automatic control processes and, if not compliant with standard criteria imposed by the specific streaming platform, will be automatically processed in order to make them suitable for the required loudness values.

-To this end, the platform will automatically limit the general volume of audio files with excessive loudness, in order to obtain a satisfactory leveling for all the tracks in the platform's catalogue.
+To this end, the platform will automatically reduce the overall volume of audio files with excessive loudness in order to achieve a satisfactory listening level for all tracks in the platform's catalogue.

-It is evident that, in view of the above, placing tracks in such platforms characterised by a excessive compression of the audio file will only serve to flatten the dynamics also affecting the purity of the soundwithout having any real effect on the loudness which will be perceived by listening users.
+It is clear that, considering the above, including songs characterised by a excessive compression of the audio file will only serve to flatten its dynamics, thereby also affecting the purity of the sound, without having any real effect on loudness that will be perceived by users listening.

-This is progressively discouraging producers from continuing with the senseless Volume Waraddressing them to produce their masters with wider and more relaxed dynamics.
+This is gradually discouraging producers from continuing with the senseless Volume War, directing them to produce their masters with broader and more relaxed dynamics.

 N.B.

-Consequently, it will be preferable, in general, to give tracks a slight excess of loudness rather than the opposite (e.g. if -14.0 is the standard for a specific platform, a loudness between -13.5 and -14.0 will be advisable rather than between -14.0 and -14.5).
+Consequently, it will generally be preferable to give tracks a slight excess of loudness rather than the opposite (for example, assuming that -14.0 is the standard for a specific platform, a loudness between -13.5 and -14.0 would be advisable rather than between -14.0 and -14.5).

-Le streaming platforms are currently not perfectly aligned according to one common standardbut currently range between -13 LUFS (e.g. YouTube, the one with the most compressed dynamics) and -16.5 LUFS (e.g. Apple Music, the one with the most extended dynamics).
+Le streaming platforms at the moment they are not perfectly aligned according to one common standard, but currently range from -13 LUFS (e.g. YouTube, which has the most compressed dynamics) to -16.5 LUFS (e.g. Apple Music, which has the most extended dynamics).

-The trend seems to be settling around a possible single standard of -14 LUFSwhich is the one proposed by Spotify, which is currently the most important music streaming platform of the world.
+The trend seems to be settling around a possible single standard of -14 LUFS, which is the one proposed by Spotify, currently the most important music streaming platform of the world.

-For this reason, other 'smaller' streaming companies tend to align themselves with it, further favouring the definitive establishment of this measure, which is likely to become the sole and definitive standard.
+For this reason, other “minor” streaming companies tend to align themselves with it, further promoting the definitive establishment of this measure, which will likely become the sole and definitive standard.

-For this reason, the major manufacturers of plug-ins for the dynamic finalisation of the master set by default to the levels of -23 LUFS for broadcasting and -14 LUFS for the streaming music, and in this sense they prepare software utilities, often providing it with a special level indicator, also contributing to the establishment of this standard.
+For this reason, the leading producers of plugins intended for dynamic finalisation of the master set by default to -23 LUFS for broadcasting and -14 LUFS for streaming musical, and in this sense they prepare the software utilities, often equipping them with a special level indicator, thus contributing to the establishment of this standard.

-This does not exclude the possibility of finalising multiple specific masters, with levels of loudness different, to better suit each of the platforms of streaming.
+This does not exclude the possibility of completing multiple specific master's degrees, with levels of loudness different, to better adapt to each of the platforms of streaming.

 Reference loudness

-Before working in finalisation, it is first necessary to clarify what the 3 types of measurement in LUFS useful for the purposes of our analysis:
+Before finalising, it is first necessary to clarify the three types of measurement in LUFS useful for the purposes of our analysis:

 Momentary loudness meter

-Similar to traditional Vu-meter analogue, it expresses the volume oscillations 'in real time', imposing a discrete reactive inertia (approx. 400 ms), ideal for convenient level 'reading'.
+Similar to traditional vu meter analogue, expresses volume fluctuations in real time, imposing a moderate reactive inertia (approximately 400 ms), ideal for convenient level reading.

-Very useful to visualise the level of peaks in order to assess the appropriateness of more or less pronounced interventions in preliminary mix limiting
+Very useful for viewing peak levels in order to assess the need for more or less significant interventions in the preliminary limiting of the mix.

 Short-term loudness meter

-It expresses the average sound level, calculated over a short time pattern of about 3 seconds.
+It expresses the average sound level, calculated over a short time pattern of approximately 3 seconds.

 Integrated loudness meter

-Expresses the actual target, according to benchmarks and standards EBU - ITU
+Expresses the actual target, according to reference and regulatory parameters.
+EBU – ITU

 N.B.

-In the revision of the ITU-R BS.1770 standard, the 'Loudness Gated' measurement concept was added, which 'intelligently' reduces the measurement of performance pauses and musical passages with a particularly low level.
+In the revision of the ITU-R BS.1770 standard, the concept of “Loudness Gated” measurement was added, which “intelligently” reduces the measurement of performance pauses and musical passages with a particularly low level.

-A good integrated loudness meter will take this parameter into account in order not to obtain results that are out of the norm.
+A good integrated loudness meter will take this parameter into account in order to avoid obtaining abnormal results.

 True Peak level

-Digital audio processing, also due to ultra-fast limiting and problematic clipping, can produce inter-sample peaks (inter-sample peaks).
+Digital audio processing, partly due to ultra-fast limiting and problematic clipping, can produce inter-sample peaks (inter-sample peaks).

 N.B.

-A peak like this is also called real peak level (True Peak Level).
+A peak like this is also called actual peak level (True Peak Level).

-According to the quality of the D/A converter used in playback, these peaks may cause audible distortions.
+Depending on the quality of the D/A converter When used in playback, these peaks could cause audible distortion.

-Of course, it will always be better to prevent or minimise the inter-sample peaks and at the same time ensure that each audio peak, normal and inter-sample, remains 'really' within the maximum undistorted limit of the 0 db digital.
+Of course, it will always be better to prevent or minimise inter-sample peaks and at the same time ensure that every audio peak, normal and inter-sample, remains “truly” within the maximum undistorted limit of the 0 digital decibels.

-A good dynamic finalisation plugin for mastering should be equipped with a function to contain the True Peaks (True Peak Limiting), conforming to EBU R128 and ITU-R BS 1770 standards.
+A good dynamic finalisation plugin for mastering should have a function for containing True Peaks (True Peak Limiting), compliant with EBU R128 and ITU-R BS 1770 standards.

-It should be noted that true peak measurement (TP) is not an exact science: there are many different ways to implement ITU-R BS 1770-compliant measurement, which may offer slightly different results.
+Please note that true peak (TP) measurement is not an exact science: there are many different ways to implement ITU-R BS 1770-compliant measurement, which may yield slightly different results.

-Indeed, it will not be unusual to detect differences of a few tenths of dB TP between different true peak meters.
+In fact, it is not unusual to find differences of a few tenths of a dB TP between different true peak meters.

-High oversampling values, the ability to interact in look-ahead mode and high overall plugin quality could provide assurance of greater accuracy and reliability in containing true peaks.
+High oversampling values, the ability to interact in “look-ahead” mode, and the overall high quality of the plugin could guarantee greater precision and reliability in containing true peaks.

-Recall that system regulations and conventions impose or suggest the use of a True Peak attenuation value of -1 LUFS or less; some streaming platforms even require a TP attenuation value of -2 db; in commercial mastering for audio CDs, on the other hand, the TP setting is usually less prudent, with values of -0.5, -0.3, -0.2 db, which exposes the master to risks of transient distortion.
+Please note that the system's regulations and conventions require or recommend using a True Peak attenuation value equal to or less than -1 LUFS; some streaming platforms even require a TP attenuation value of -2 dB; in commercial mastering for audio CDs, on the other hand, TP adjustment is usually less conservative, with values of -0.5, -0.3, -0.2 dB, which exposes the master to the risk of transient distortion.

-The meters of a complete measuring system in LUFS.
-On the left the classic reference meter with 0 db digital and at its side the db measurement of the level reduction determined by the limiter.
-On the right the 3 meters of the LUFS system: short term (S), momentary (M) and integrated (I).
-On the bottom left the True Pick enable button and on the right its level adjustment (not yet set to the standard value of -1 dB).
+The meters of a complete LUFS measurement system.
+On the left is the classic reference meter with 0 dB digital, and next to it is the dB measurement of the level reduction determined by the limiter.
+On the right are the three meters of the LUFS system: short term (S), momentary (M) and integrated (I).
+At the bottom left is the True Pick enable button and on the right is its level adjustment (not yet set to the standard value of -1 dB).

 The new standards

-To draw a conclusive line, we can say that nowadays the trend is to use the following reference standards in LUFS:
+To draw a conclusion, we can say that nowadays the trend is to use the following reference standards in LUFS:

 Audio CD

-• -9 LUFS, with True Peak at -0.3 db - is the most widespread standard for rock-pop and derivative music, although unfortunately many producers still force the standard, pushing values of -8 and -7 LUFS
+• -9 LUFS, with True Peak at -0.3 dB – this is the most widely used standard for rock-pop music and derivatives, although unfortunately many producers still push the standard, reaching values of -8 and -7 LUFS.

 N.B.

-Personally, even in these cases it is my habit to keep the TP at -1 db
+Personally, even in these cases, I usually keep the TP at -1 dB.

-Other more 'expressive' music genres, even for CDs, tend instead to choose solutions capable of greater dynamic space:
+Other more “expressive” musical genres, even for CDs, tend to choose solutions that allow for greater dynamic range:

-• -10 / -12 LUFS, with True Peak at -1 db - for the most expressive modern music genres, such as fusion, modern jazz, 'cultured' and alternative pop music, and ethno-pop (this loudness range is gradually conquering more 'alternative' producers and I personally hope that it will become a definitive standard in rock-pop as well
+• -10 / -12 LUFS, with True Peak at -1 db – for the most expressive modern music genres, such as fusion, modern jazz, “cultured” and alternative pop music, ethno-pop (this loudness range is gradually winning over more “alternative” producers, and I personally hope that it will become a definitive standard in rock-pop as well).

-• -15 /-23 LUFS, with True Peak at -1.0 db - for traditional folk music, traditional jazz and classical music (that of a not strictly purist approach)
+• -15/-23 LUFS, with True Peak at -1.0 dB – for traditional popular music, traditional jazz and classical music (not strictly purist in approach)

-• uncompressed dynamics, with True Peak at -1.0 db - for traditional folk music, traditional jazz and classical music (the strictly purist approach)
+• Uncompressed dynamics, with True Peak at -1.0 dB – for traditional popular music, traditional jazz and classical music (strictly purist approach)

-Schematic representation of the useful dynamics and relative loudness level used as standard in the most common uses.
-It is evident that, normalising to levels close to 0 db, we will have low useful dynamics and high loudness.
-Without any compression (right), natural dynamics, with expressions from 20 to 50 db and more (depending on the case), will be completely respected.
-Note also that the normalisation level for Pop Music CDs is generally set at peak levels of a few decimal places, with no control of the True Peak 'circuit'.
+Schematic representation of useful dynamics and relative loudness levels used as standards in the most common applications.
+It is clear that, by normalising to levels close to 0 dB, we will have little useful dynamics and high loudness.
+Without any compression (on the right), the natural dynamics, with expressions ranging from 20 to 50 dB and above (depending on the case), will be fully respected.
+Note also that the normalisation level for pop music CDs is generally set to peak levels of a few decimal points, without the control of the True Peak ’circuit“.

 Streaming

-• the current most widespread standard, to be considered temporarily as a reference, is -14 LUFS, but may settle in the future at -15 db or -13 db
+• The current most widely used standard, to be considered temporarily as a reference, is -14 LUFS, but it could settle in the future at -15 dB or -13 dB.

-• other streaming services currently fluctuate between -13 LUFS (YouTube) and -16.5 LUFS (iTunes)
+• Other streaming services currently range between -13 LUFS (YouTube) and -16.5 LUFS (iTunes).

-• However, for the sake of sound, there are many cases in which it is finalised at levels similar to those used for the CD, although the platforms will automatically penalise these levels to bring them into line with the standards of their publishing standards
+• However, for sound quality reasons, there are numerous cases in which levels similar to those used for CDs are finalised, even though platforms will automatically penalise such levels to bring them into line with the standards set by their publishing regulations.

 Broadcasting and Cinema

-• the standard is -23 LUFS with True Peak at -1.0 db, which for broadcasting is also a binding legal standard
+• The standard is -23 LUFS with True Peak at -1.0 dB, which is also a binding legal requirement for broadcasting.

-for cinema, significant fluctuations between -27 and -21 LUFS (with a short term loudness of up to -6 LUFS) were observed
+For cinema, significant fluctuations are observed, between -27 and -21 LUFS (with a short-term loudness of up to -6 LUFS).

 0 replies